scottvr/pbngen/README.md

 The stable label ranking algorithm was shamelessly ripped from [PBNify](https://pbnify.com), a browser app that accomplishes roughly the same thing as PbNgen albeit in a different interface and without hardware acceleration or the ludicrous configurability of PbNgen.
 Hat tip to [Daniel Munro](https://github.com/daniel-munro).

-The matrix math that parallelizes the aforementioned stable ranking algorithm calculations making it performant even when running over hundreds of variously-shaped regions of color was shown to me by [Gemini Alpha 2.5 Pro](https://gemini.google.com/).
+The matrix math that parallelizes the aforementioned stable ranking algorithm calculations making it performant even when running over hundreds of variously-shaped regions of color was developed with the help of [Gemini Alpha 2.5 Pro](https://gemini.google.com/).

 The [mermaid](https://mermaidchart.com/) charts were generated for me by [ChatGPT](https://chatgpt.com/) and [Claude](https://claude.ai).
 Thank ya, boys!